OnekkYt/iknow/README.md

 This repository contains a list of known Android Remote Access Trojans (RATs) (both free and paid) (and [Dataset](https://github.com/wishihab/Android-RAT-Dataset/)) along with their key features and required permissions.
 This information is intended solely for documentation and research purposes.

+**Contribution:** If you find any missing or incorrect information, please feel free to [open an issue](https://github.com/wishihab/Android-RATList/issues) or [submit a pull request](https://github.com/wishihab/Android-RATList/pulls).
+Your contributions are welcome!

 If you are looking for port forwarding without buying a VPN or changing your router settings, you can use [Ngrok](https://ngrok.com/)

 # Vx-Underground